The studio portion of the tour at Paisley Park

 By Caitlin Hannah

-This ex-Greyhound depot is now the hub of Minneapolis’ live music scene.
-Featuring more than 500 stars with names of the acts who have performed there, First Avenue was one of Prince’s main stages to try out his new eccentric sounds.
 In 1983, the album version of the song "Purple Rain" was recorded here live.
 One year later, the venue set the backdrop for the concert footage in the movie of the same name.
-Prince's star was painted gold after his death.
+Prince's star was painted gold after his death, and thousands gathered to celebrate his life there when he passed away at 57 on April 21, 2016.

 Paisley Park, Prince's recording studio/residence/performance venue in the western suburb of Chanhassen, has become a destination for his fans to pay tribute to the late star.
-Daily public tours are available and include access to Prince's recording and mixing studios, rehearsal rooms, sound stage and private music club, plus his iconic outfits, awards, instruments and other memorabilia.
-Self-guided and VIP options are available, as well as special events throughout the year.
-Discover how one Prince fan experienced the pilgrimage to Paisley Park.
+Public tours are available throughout the week and include access to Prince's recording and mixing studios, rehearsal rooms, sound stage and private music club.
+Not to mention a closer look at his iconic outfits, awards, instruments and other memorabilia.

-Sound 80
+SOUND 80

-The studio, located in the heart of downtown Minneapolis, has a long history of musical firsts.
-In fact, they engineered and released the first digital recording.
-Prince recorded multiple tracks at Sound 80 in the late ’70s with his then-manager David Z.
+This legendary studio is located in the heart of downtown Minneapolis and has a long history of musical firsts.
+In fact, they engineered and released the first digital recording, and cut the state's first No. 1 single, Lipps Inc's disco hit "Funky Town".

 Dakota Jazz Club interior